 A voice memo goes in; an edited, captioned, rule-checked episode waits at a human gate.
 A build log on the new episode production line: an AI editor hired onto a one-episode contract, a free ffmpeg-and-Whisper floor standing behind it, two QA rungs, and a trust posture that never believes an unsigned callback.
 Plus what a line like this is for, and when you should not build one.

 Publishing a podcast episode by hand is about eleven chores pretending to be one.
-Record, level the audio, cut the filler words, transcribe, caption, run the checks, upload, stamp the feed, cut the promo clips.
-This week I finished a production line that does the middle of that list from a single voice memo, and it pauses exactly once: to ask a human whether the episode is any good.
-Here is how it works, what it costs to run, and how to tell whether you need one.
+Record.
+Level the audio.
+Cut the filler words, transcribe, caption, run the checks, upload, stamp the feed, cut the promo clips.
+This week I built a production line that handles the middle of that list from a single voice memo, and it stops exactly once: to ask a human whether the episode is any good.
+Below: how it works, what it costs to run, and how you'd know if you actually need one.

 recordvoice memoimportnormalizeeditai passcaptionswhisperqa ×2specs + rulesgatea humanpublishphase 3clipsphase 3